micha-p/gumsolver/README.md

 TODO:
 At the moment, declarations of units have to be started with the directive #UNIT.
 Input values with units are not possible so far.
 But scaled input of course.
-Further: So far, units are stored in special objects, but they might be implemented as connectors as well.

-### Special commands and commandline arguments

-It is possible to submit special directives following a hash sign at the beginning of the line.
-In most cases, the first letter is distinctive and sufficient.
-Compare commandline options

-	#(A)BSOLUTE  	Switch to display absolute uncertainties (default)
-	#(R)ELATIVE  	Switch to display relative uncertainties
-	#(I)NCLUDE   	Literal inclusion of specified file given by following characters
-	#(P)RINT	Send the rest of the line to standard output
-	#(D)UMP 	Show network of constraints
-	#(T)ABLE     	Tabulate records (horizontally)
-	#REC(O)RD	Print, save and clear current state of connectors
-	#TRACE   	Toggle tracing on/ off
-	#(V)ERBOSE  	show messages on changes of variables
-	#(M)UTE		no messages on changes of variables
-	#(H)ELP	   	Show help
-	#(Q)UIT	   	Stop processing regardless of any following content

 ### Comments

 Comments might start anywhere in a line with a hash-sign followed by any letter not used for directives and last until end of line.

+### Directives on the command line and in files

+It is possible to submit special directives following a hash sign at the beginning of a line.
+They are uppercase an their meaning and coverage is exactly the same in the command line options as in files.
+In most cases, the first letter is distinctive and sufficient.

+Kind of output of uncertainties: #ABSOLUTE(default) #RELATIVE #ZERO #SUPPRESS
+Kind of output and mode of operation: #BATCH(default) #PROMPT #MASK #TABLE #RECORD
+Amount of output: #VERBOSE(default) #MUTE(implied by #TABLE and #MASK)
+Additional information on stderr: #DEBUG #ITER #TRACE
+Way of terminating:  #QUIT (default) #DUMP (show list of network and internal state)
+Additional in- and output: #INCLUDE (lieral inclusion of a file) #PRINT (message line)

 ## Fields and Records in horizontal and vertical modes